devpi/devpi/doc/userman/devpi_packages.rst

 While Sophie can install the package, she can not remove it::

-   $ devpi remove -y pysober-0.2.0
+   $ devpi remove -y pysober==0.2.0
-   nothing to delete
+   not deleting anything

 She can however, modify the package::